-Our goal is to help donors accomplish as much good as possible, and we focus our investigations on the opportunities most likely to fit this description.
 Having done substantial research on both developing-world aid and programs focused in the U.S., we've narrowed our focus to the former, for the following reasons:

 - The U.S. poor are wealthy by developing-world standards.
 All the empirical analysis we've come across, as well as the qualitative observations we've made on site visits, support the conclusion that "poverty" has very different meanings in the developed world and the U.S., and that even the lowest-income people in the U.S. have (generally speaking) far greater material wealth and living standards than the developing-world poor.
 More at our 2009 blog post on this topic.